tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 $ sudo pip install /tmp/tensorflow_pkg/tensorflow-0.12.1-py2-none-any.whl
 ```

+Note on gcc version 5: The binary pip packages
+available on the TensorFlow website are built with gcc4 that uses the older ABI.
+To make the library compatible with the older abi you have to add `-cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0"`

 ## Optimizing CPU performance

 To be compatible with as wide a range of machines as possible, TensorFlow